-A seven day waiting period applies when purchasing Premier membership; Associate members added to an existing Premier membership; and Premier memberships reinstated after more than 30 days past due on dues payment.
+Road service benefits are available 24 hours after membership purchase.
+Premier membership benefits are available seven days after payment is received for those purchasing a new Premier membership; Associate members added to an existing Premier membership; and Premier memberships reinstated after more than 30 days past due on dues payment.

-· Battery service is available from 6 am – 11 pm with the possibility of restrictions due to heavy volume.
+12. Battery service is available from 6 am – 11 pm.
+Certain restrictions may apply

 Along with lockout service for your car, Premier members are eligible for Home Locksmith Service.
 If you accidentally lock yourself out of your home, or if your house keys are ever lost or stolen, you can now contact AAA.
 We’ll advise you of locksmith availability.